redhat-performance/badfish/README.md

 PYTHONPATH="./src" python3 src/badfish/main.py -h
 ```

-We will likely add more libaries in the future and [can't guarantee](https://github.com/redhat-performance/JetSki/issues/186#issuecomment-982666646) these will be visible within your virtualenv without more symlinks or workarounds.

 ### Via RPM System Package
 If you choose to install Badfish via RPM package then it'll be located in `/usr/bin/badfish` and you don't need to do much else beyond know the correct command syntax for your required operations.